alfonsosiciliano/nsysctl/README.md

  * new option -l show label,
  * new option -M show <MIB> with libxo
  * new option -m show format string
+ * new option -p show the property name
  * new option -S show magic nodes with -a,
  * new option -y show id.